movementlabsxyz/movement-docs/docs/general/Mainnet/node_level_architecture.md

 ### Archival node

-An archival node is a read-only node that synchronizes with the network and provides a view on the chain state.
+An archival node is a read-only node that synchronizes with the DA network and provides a view on the chain state.

-!!! . with what node type does the archival node communicate to synchronize?